 Evidence is available to show that the island was occupied during prehistoric times, going back as far as 2,000 BC.
-Archaeological sites from close to that period can be found in Ca Na Costa, Cap de Barbaria and Cova des Fum.
+Archaeological sites close to 2,000 bc can be found in Ca Na Costa, Cap de Barbaria and Cova des Fum.

 From about 1403 to the early 18th-century, the threat of Barbary pirate attacks rendered the island completely uninhabitable.

-The island including its surrounding islets became a separate insular council after 1977.
-Before that, the Commission of Ibiza and Formentera (covering the whole group of the Pityusic Islands) were the administrators of Formentera island.
+The island, including its surrounding islets, became a separate insular council after 1977.
+Before that, the Commission of Ibiza and Formentera (covering the whole Pityusic Islands) were the Formentera island administrators.